hpcloud/swift-webdav/README.md

 ## Installation

 ~~~
-$ cd Pronto-WebDAV
+$ cd HPCloud-WebDAV
 $ npm install
 $ node server.js
 ~~~

-## Pronto.js and Pronto-WebDAV
+## Pronto.js and HPCloud-WebDAV

 Pronto is an application framework for Node.js.
-Pronto-WebDAV is built for that framework.
+HPCloud-WebDAV is built for that framework.
 It assumes the basic model, and is designed to make it trivially easy to modify WebDAV behavior using the Pronto configuraiton.

 ## Extending

-Pronto-WebDAV is built to be extended.
+HPCloud-WebDAV is built to be extended.

 To add your own backend: